django-cms/django-cms/docs/extending_cms/placeholders.rst

 .. versionchanged:: 3.0

-Placeholders can be edited from the frontend, simply visiting the page displaying your model (where you put the :ttag:`render_placeholder` tag), then append ``?edit`` to the page's URL.
-This will make a top banner appear, and after switching the "Edit mode" button to "on", the banner will prompt you for your username and password (the user should be allowed to edit the page, obviously).
+Placeholders can be edited from the frontend by visiting the page displaying your model (where you put the :ttag:`render_placeholder` tag), then append ``?edit`` to the page's URL.
+This will make the frontend editor top banner appear, and will eventually require you to login.

-You are now using the so-called *front-end edit mode*:
+You are now using the so-called *frontend edit mode*:

 |edit-banner|

 .. |edit-banner| image:: ../images/edit-banner.png

 Once in Front-end editing mode, switch to **Structure mode**, and you should be able to see an outline of the placeholder, and a menu, allowing you to add plugins to them.
-The following screen sh, ot shows a default selection of plugins in an empty placeholder.
+The following screenshot shows a default selection of plugins in an empty placeholder.

 |frontend-placeholder-add-plugin|

 .. |frontend-placeholder-add-plugin| image:: ../images/frontend-placeholder-add-plugin.png

-Plugins are rendered at once, so you can get an idea how it will look `in fine`.
-However, to view the final look of a plugin simply leave edit mode by clicking the "Edit mode" button in the banner again.
+Adding the plugins automatically update the model content and they are rendered in realtime.

+There is no automatic draft / live version of general Django models, so plugins content is updated instantly whenever you add / edit them.

 .. _placeholder_object_permissions:

 Permissions
 ===========